Beijing–Kowloon through train: Locomotives

 The train changed locomotives once on the way.

 Operation

 Ticketing

 Beijing-bound passengers from Hong Kong could order tickets from an online reservation system operated by the MTR Corporation.
 The system was limited to the one-way, Hong Kong to Beijing trips only.
 Ordering of tickets required extensive registration, including a credit card number, and tickets could only be delivered in the Hong Kong SAR, which made it impossible for most non-HK resident customers to order.
-Travellers for Beijing may purchase northbound tickets at a dedicated counter at Hung Hom station, whilst southbound tickets from Beijing to Hong Kong coild only be purchased in Beijing or from travel agencies.
+Travellers for Beijing may purchase northbound tickets at a dedicated counter at Hung Hom station, whilst southbound tickets from Beijing to Hong Kong could only be purchased in Beijing or from travel agencies.

 Service

 Passengers departing from or arriving at Hong Kong could embark or disembark from platforms 5 or 6 of Hung Hom Station, which was restricted to intercity operations.
 Prior to boarding, passengers must go through Hong Kong immigration counters and cannot exit the restricted area.